Find Trade Colleges

 Of the 50 students majoring in construction trades at CPTC, 86% are male and 14% are female.

-Read full report on Construction Trades at Walla Walla Community College
+Read full report on Construction Trades at Grays Harbor College

 Edmonds Community College landed the #7 spot in the 2023 rankings for the most popular basic certificate construction trades programs.
 Edmonds Community College is a moderately-sized public school located in the suburb of Lynnwood.

-Bates Technical College landed the #8 spot in the 2023 rankings for the most popular basic certificate construction trades programs.
-Located in the city of Tacoma, Bates Technical College is a public college with a small student population.
+Bates Technical College came in at #8 in this year’s edition of the Most Popular Construction Trades Basic Certificate Trade Schools in Washington ranking.
+Located in the city of Tacoma, Bates Technical College is a public school with a small student population.

 About 21% of the students majoring in construction trades at the school are women while 79% are male.